henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 ## Inventory Item with version and depencies to other Inventory Items (FIXME cbor tag here)

-TODO is this already enough for vulnerability assessement?
+TODO would this already enough for vulnerability assessement?
 See above

 # COSE signatures for Concise SWID tags